Deployment topologies for every security posture.

 2. Document processing -- Piixie extracts and pre-processes the document locally.

-3. LLM-assisted detection -- Text fragments are sent to your LLM for PII detection.
-The data path goes through your infrastructure, governed by your network policies and encryption.
+3. LLM-assisted detection -- Text fragments are sent to your LLM for PII detection through your infrastructure.

-4. Local anonymization -- All masking, token replacement, and synthetic data generation happens on the local machine or Piixie Server.
+4. Local anonymization -- All masking, token replacement, and synthetic data generation happens locally.

 5. Export safe copy -- The anonymized document is saved.
-Audit logs can be sent to your SIEM or logging platform.
+Audit logs can be sent to your SIEM.

 Supported LLM platforms

-• AWS Bedrock -- Claude, Llama, Titan, and other foundation models via your AWS account
+• AWS Bedrock -- Claude, Llama, Titan via your AWS account

-• Ollama -- Self-hosted open-weight models (Llama, Mistral, Phi, Qwen) on your own hardware
+• Ollama -- Self-hosted open-weight models on your hardware

 Best for